My Journey to Successful Weight-Loss and Keeping it Off Forever

 I used to believe my weight issues were all about what I was eating, but it was much more about how much I was eating and HOW I was eating it.
 Diet's don't work in the long-term because they do nothing to break the habits that caused the weight problem in the first place.
 For some reason we come out of the diet thinking it's okay to go back to eating the way we used to once the weight is gone as though it couldn't come back again.
 Those old ways of eating simply can't come back or the yo-yo string will keep us bobbing up and down between starvation and food abuse for the rest of our lives.

 My best advice for anyone wanting to climb off the yo-yo once and for all is to go into the dietary adjustment to lose weight with the perception that it's NOT a diet.
 It's a life-long alteration that will improve and possibly prolong your life.
 There might be some tweaking of the lifestyle when all the excess weight is gone (you can increase your caloric intake to 1500 calories per day), but overall, those old ways of eating can never be allowed to slip back in.
 Not ever.
 Keeping this perception firmly in your mind will take the pressure off of feeling like you need to lose the weight quickly, or it isn't working.
 It was frustrating at first that I wasn't able to lose more than two pounds per week.
 When I reminded myself that it didn't matter how fast I was losing as long as I was losing, I was able to relax and enjoy the fact that I was succeeding.
 Even during Thanksgiving week when I only lost two ounces because I had exceeded my calories on Thanksgiving day, I congratulated myself that I was still losing.
 If I had gained, I simply would've got myself back on track like I had to do several times in the beginning.
 There was no rush as long as I continued to train myself.
 The only way to get good at something is to practice, practice, and practice some more.
+That concert pianist wasn't just born, she practiced every day of her life to get that good.
 Changing habits or breaking addictions is no different.
+All it takes is time, and it's going to go by no matter what.

 How I'm Succeeding